 It’s no surprise, given his size, that Shaquille O’Neal was a candidate for Obstructive Sleep Apnea.
 However, it took his girlfriend at the time bringing his snoring and restless nights to his attention for Shaq to seek help.
 He visited the Harvard Division of Sleep Medicine, where he underwent a sleep study and was diagnosed with Sleep Apnea.
 After proceeding with CPAP therapy, Shaq claimed to have noticed an immediate difference, stating, “I feel good, the weight is good, got a lot of energy, the relationship is good at the house.
 Everything is working.”
 He even went on to help raise awareness for Sleep Apnea through a campaign called “Shaq Attacks Sleep Apnea” and promote seeking treatment.
 If Shaq can find a CPAP mask that fits, so can you!

-No matter how famous (or fictional) you may be, anyone may have Sleep Apnea!
-If you or someone you know are struggling with Sleep Apnea symptoms, make sure to visit an certified sleep specialist for a proper diagnosis.
-If you’re ready to purchase your CPAP mask, or need help adjusting your current Sleep Apnea device, contact us!
+No matter how famous (or fictional) you may be, sleep apnea can affect anyone!
+So, if you or someone you know is struggling with sleep apnea symptoms, we encourage you to visit a certified sleep specialist for a proper diagnosis.
+And if you’re looking for the right CPAP mask or need help adjusting to your current sleep apnea device, contact us!